microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ### 3. Test the CI Trigger in Visual Studio Team Services

-We will now test the Continuous Integration build (CI) build we created on Task 2 by changing code in the Parts Unlimited project with Visual Studio Online.
+We will now test the **Continuous Integration build (CI)** build we created in *Task 2* by changing code in the Parts Unlimited project with Visual Studio Team Services.

 **1.** Click **Code** hub and then select your your repo, **HOLRepo**.
 Navigate to **Controllers/HomeController.cs** in the PartsUnlimited project, then click **Edit**.